Applications for ST1 and ST2

 All applicants who have previously been removed or resigned from the specialty training programme that are applying to re-enter must submit (on Oriel) at the point of application, a completed and appropriately signed

-The documents we require from your portfolio can be found in the Interview Guidance.
+The specific list of documents we require from your portfolio can be found in the Interview Guidance.
 If you do not have a portfolio (e.g. Foundation Programme/Paediatric ePortfolio) you may find the below documents useful when collating the evidence needed for that section of the interview.
 In addition you are advised to look at the assessment pages to get more information about these assessments.

 Please note: These guides are subject to change.
 You are advised to check you are using the most recent version.

 Further to the Gold Guide (fifth edition), deferred entry may only be considered for statutory reasons (e.g. maternity, ill health).
 If you are unsure whether you qualify for deferred entry please email the Recruitment and Careers Team.